 The HumanGuide Concepts for Leaders

-The picture shows Rolf Kenmo, management consultant and the inventor of the HumanGuide concepts, at a signpost in the Rondane Mountains, Norway.
+The picture shows Rolf Kenmo, management consultant and the inventor of the HumanGuide concepts, at a signpost in the Rondane mountains, Norway.
 He has in many ways had great use of the HumanGuide concepts, when he has been a leader, e.g. to staff, start and handle teams, to coach different persons, to handle conflicts, etc.

 The demands on leaders increase all the time, but some tasks are eternal, e.g.

 - How to coach a particular person in a good way?
-There are few general prescriptions that work for everybody, because all human beings are different.
+There are few general prescriptions that work for everyone, because all human beings are different.
 Therefore it is crucial to understand how people differ.
 The more accurate you are in your understanding, the better you can coach.